Harsh8228/Gem-Tutor/readme.md

 # Gem Tutor

 Gem Tutor is an AI study tutor built with Streamlit.
-It helps students ask questions, generate study packs, use uploaded PDFs as learning context, and create optional voice lessons.
+It helps students ask questions, generate study packs, use uploaded PDFs as learning context, and create optional voice lessons, while keeping a personal profile of each student to provide lessons better aligned to their study needs

 This project was built for the Gemma 4 Good Hackathon.